Boat positions: Middle crew

-The middle rowers of a crew (numbers 2 and 3 in a four, and 3, 4, 5 and 6 in an eight) are normally the most powerful and heaviest rowers, colloquially known as the Fuel Tank, Engine Room, Power House, Big Watts or Meat Wagon.
+The middle rowers of a crew (numbers 2 and 3 in a four/quad, and 3, 4, 5 and 6 in an eight) are normally the most powerful and heaviest rowers, colloquially known as the Fuel Tank, Engine Room, Power House, Big Watts or Meat Wagon.
 The boat pitches and yaws less in the middle, and the rowers there have less effect on these movements, being closer to the centre of mass and centre of buoyancy.
 Therefore, the rowers in the middle of the boat do not have to be as technically sound or reactive to the movements of the boat, and can focus more on pulling as hard as they can.
 It is common practice among crews to put the most technically proficient rowers at the bow and stern and the physically strongest and heaviest rowers in the centre.

 Bow pair

-The rower closest to the bow of the boat, is usually called either "bow" or the "bowman".
+The rower who is closest to the bow of the boat, is usually called either "bow" or the "bowman".
 In coxless boats, the bow is often responsible for giving calls to the crew.
 The bow pair of bow and "two", who are the two rowers closest to the boat's bow, are more responsible for the stability (called "set") and the direction of the boat than any other pair of rowers, and are often very technical rowers.
 The bow of a stern-coxed boat is subject to the greatest amount of pitching, requiring the bow pair to be adaptable and quick in their movements.

 Boats that are bow coxed rely on communication between the bow and the cox - as the cox cannot see boats coming up from behind.
 The bow pair tend to be the smallest of the rowers in the boat.

 In an 8 boat, bow pair, strength wise, is where the weaker rowers seat.
 Although weaker, they have some of the best technique out of the whole boat.